kpassapk/blog/content/posts/literate2.md

 : Emacs Lisp
 ```

-Let's use this technique to run the [example]({{< ref "literate1.md#example" >}})
+We can use this technique to run the [example]({{< ref "literate1.md#example" >}})
 call from the previous post.

-Fist, we'll write a cURL command which does basic authentication against an API
+First, we'll write a cURL command which does basic authentication against an API
 and returns a token.
 Then we'll use elisp to store that token in a hidden field
 in the document.
 Then in a second call, we will use the stored token and
 send it using restclient to another API.

-This is the elisp to save the login to a header argument.
-This is the
+This is the `save-login` function, which saves the login to a header argument:
-`save-login` function:

 ```
 #+NAME: save-login